 Put your coasters on wax paper for painting.

 Paint on the resin mixture.
 Make sure to get the sides as well, and smooth out/off all the drips.
 I used a foam brush and was careful to smooth out the brush strokes.

-After you paint all your coasters, you will see tiny bubbles in the resin.
+After you paint all your coasters, you will see tiny air bubbles in the resin.
 Use a lighter to gently go over the top of the resin to “pop” the bubbles over the entire coaster.
 Let sit for 24 hours to harden.

 They are done and strongly protected!
 These you can wipe them off, they are good for hot and cold drinks, and made to last.
 They have a nice shiny glaze to them.

 Now you can make coasters that are made to last with either the Easy Cast Epoxy or Clear top coat nail polish.
 Kids can get in on this too.
 If you decide to make some, I’d love to see what you have come up with!

 Find out “What Exactly Does It Mean To Repurpose Or Upcycle“, save money, and create the most amazing things.

 EASY & AWESOME DIY GIFTS ON A BUDGET TO MAKE AND SELL Ebook